 Since the enactment of the ACA, CMS continues its efforts to move away from fee-for-service payments for furnishing items and services in Medicare.
 In the past several rulemaking cycles, CMS has increased packaging policies and created larger payment bundles across the Medicare Hospital Outpatient Prospective Payment System ("OPPS").
 One example is CMS' expansion of Comprehensive Ambulatory Payment Classifications, under which payment for adjunctive and secondary items, services and procedures are packaged into the most costly primary procedure at the claim level.
 Beyond the OPPS, CMS' Innovation Center has launched a number of alternative payment model ("APM") demonstrations that involve episode-based (i.e. bundled) payment.
 Since 2011, for example, Center for Medicare and Medicaid Innovation ("CMMI") has created and is in the process of creating major federal initiatives to test episode-based payments, such as the Bundled Payments for Care Improvement, Oncology Care Model, Specialty Practitioners Payment Model Opportunities.
 More recently, CMMI proposed a Radiation Oncology Model ("OM"), which would mandate selected radiotherapy providers to participate in a prospective, episode-based payments model where payment is based on a patient's diagnosis as opposed to the traditional volume-based fee-for service payment model.
-It is unclear what impact, if any, such initiatives will have on our business and operating results, but any resulting decrease in reimbursement to our customers may result in reduced demand for our services.
+It is unclear what impact, if any, such initiatives will have on our business and operating results, but uncertainties surrounding the implementation of these payment models could pause or otherwise delay the purchase of our products by our customers and any resulting decrease in reimbursement to our customers may result in reduced demand for our services.

-Furthermore, PAMPA froze payment for some radiation therapy delivery and related services, and requires CMS to provide a report to the U.S. Congress on the development of an APM for radiation therapy services provided in non-facility settings.
+Furthermore, the Patient Access and Medicare Protection Act of 2015 froze payment for some radiation therapy delivery and related services, and requires CMS to provide a report to the U.S. Congress on the development of an APM for radiation therapy services provided in non-facility settings.
 While these types of payment packaging policies and episode-based payments may impact reimbursement for overall patient care, including items and services furnished to patients, they also create incentives for providers to carefully assess the value proposition of technology purchases and uses.
 The impacts of these payment and delivery system changes are in their infancy and their overall effects remain under review.